InoffensiveNobody/Atlantean-Kernel/README.md

 **GETTING STARTED**

 The server is express/node.js, and the Database is Neo4j; downloads work using WebTorrent in the Browser (different from web-seeds).
+The Library renders JQuery DataTables and a d3 graph to the client.

 To get started, you will need to: